Skip to main content

 If you prefer to use a command-line interface to install a FHIR server, see Command Line Options.

-Once you have installed a FHIR server, you can configure its settings using the Server Configuration page of the Management Portal.
+You can edit the configuration settings of an existing FHIR server using the FHIR Server Management page of the Management Portal.
 These configuration settings can also be modified programmatically by setting the properties of the server’s ConfigData object.

-5. Configure the settings, using the following descriptions as a guide.
+3. Configure the desired settings in the Advanced Configuration area of the dialog, using the following descriptions as a guide.

 Setting Description